RareSkills/blog/cusdc-v3-compound/cusdc-v3-compound.md

 ## Conclusion

-CometV3 behaves like a rebasing ERC 20 token that represents the positive balances of lenders.
-This positive balance can be transferred to other addresses like a regular ERC 20 token.
+CometV3 behaves like a rebasing ERC-20 token that represents the positive balances of lenders.
+This positive balance can be transferred to other addresses like a regular ERC-20 token.
 The `approve()` function is non-standard — it can only do an infinite approve or none at all.
 Similarly, the `permit()` function for gasless approvals is non-standard.

 ## Learn More with RareSkills